 How They’re Different

 Unlike MFT, EFSS focuses on access to data from various devices rather than integration with multiple applications.
 Also, while managed file transfer applications are designed to handle large files, many EFSS-exclusive vendors do not weigh file size heavily when designing EFSS applications.

 The Best of Both Worlds

 Although many MFT vendors are reluctant to invest the resources to develop and maintain native mobile applications, Thru recognizes the value of having one vendor for these two use cases.
 Thru’s managed file transfer service has enhanced business productivity securely for over 10 years and Thru’s mobile applications assume the same security approach for a global workforce on the go.
 What does that mean for you?
 You can securely send files of any size from any location from any device.
 Also, your company can reduce the added costs of having separate MFT and EFSS vendors.
 This means less time to set up and train employees and less to manage with Thru as a consistent and easy-to-use experience across all applications and devices.

-With a native application for iOS, a mobile web app available across all devices and a soon to be released Android app, Thru Enterprise Mobility gives IT powerful tools to manage their organization’s file transfers.
+With a native application for iOS and a mobile web app available across all devices, Thru enterprise mobility gives IT powerful tools to manage their organization’s file transfers.
 Administrators have granular access to disconnect lost or stolen devices, disable or enable internet-enabled apps and disable “open in” functionality to limit users’ viewing or editing capabilities.
 Each action taken is recorded and stored in a database for auditing purposes so administrators can easily monitor and track mobile transactions.

 With a workforce constantly on the move, Thru helps employees with mobile devices improve productivity and security.